nostalgiaantidote/hospitalsketches/README.md

-This tagging scheme is a bit cumbersome.
+While this category of mark-up is the one that's most interesting to me, it's become the slippiest and the most frequently overhauled.
+The current mark-up scheme is a bit cumbersome.
 I settled on this system because I wanted to strictly follow TEI schema, include hyperlinks that may be useful to the reader, and also allow for answers to questions such as, "Which author's works does Alcott most refer to?" (answer: Dickens) and "Which of Dickens's novels does Alcott reference most?" (answer: *Martin Chuzzlewit*).

 ## To-Do / Currently working on...